 The significance of the project lies in the integration of advance robotic technology in conventional building technology and building contract, specifically

 in the brickwork, concrete retaining wall and joinery.
 It signified a digital Arts and crafts approached to design and construction of dwelling that brings riches and joy that reflects

 The project is designed to maximise solar gain and encourage passive cross-ventilated.
 The brick envelope is used as an architectural device to articulate varied daylighting conditions to the interior, especially on the east and west elevations.
 On the east elevation, high-level square windows allow the morning sun to stream into the double-height living space.
 On the west elevation, the brick envelope formed a hit and missed screen which acts as a veil to bring dapple sunlight into the interior during winter.
 The deep veranda provides shading to the harsh summer sun.
 The front garden is heavily planted to buffer traffic noise from the busy road.
-We replaced all the existing non-native trees with native species to enhance and contribute to the ecology of the site and its proximity to a reserved corridor.
+We replaced all the existing non-native trees with native species to enhance and contribute to the ecology of the site with its proximity to a reserved corridor.